 Global warming is expected to have far-reaching, long-lasting and, in many cases, devastating consequences for planet Earth.

-Additionally, global warming is having a measurable effect on the planet right now, in a variety of ways.
 "We can observe this happening in real time in many places.
 Ice is melting in both polar ice caps and mountain glaciers.
-Lakes around the world, including Lake Superior, are warming rapidly – in some cases faster than the surrounding environment.
-Animals are changing migration patterns and plants are changing the dates of activity (e.g., leaf-flush in spring to fall in autumn is longer)," Josef Werne, an associate professor in the department of geology and planetary science at the University of Pittsburgh, told Live Science.
+Lakes around the world, including Lake Superior, are warming rapidly — in some cases faster than the surrounding environment.
+Animals are changing migration patterns and plants are changing the dates of activity," such as trees budding their leaves earlier in the spring and dropping them later in the fall, Josef Werne, a professor of geology and environmental science at the University of Pittsburgh, told Live Science.

-Here is an in-depth look at these changes and more.
+Here is an in-depth look at the changes wrought by global warming.

 Increase in average temperatures and temperature extremes